PinkNews: Peter Tatchell Day

 In 2012 PinkNews named 25 January as Peter Tatchell Day to celebrate the British political campaigner's 60th birthday, 45 years of human rights campaigning and 10 years since the launch of the Peter Tatchell Foundation.
 PinkNews also published a prose poem written by Stephen Fry in honour of Tatchell's birthday on 24 January and frequently carries advertisements for the Peter Tatchell Foundation.

 Interview with the Archbishop of Canterbury

 PinkNews became one of the few LGBTQ+ publications to have interviewed an incumbent Archbishop of Canterbury in 2014, when Justin Welby discussed the Church of England's approach to homosexuality.

 Layla Moran

 On 2 January 2020, UK MP Layla Moran said in an interview with PinkNews that she is pansexual; she is believed to be the first UK parliamentarian to come out as pansexual.

-Controversies

-Joanna Cherry

-In 2019 PinkNews apologised to Joanna Cherry, who at the time was the MP for Edinburgh South West for falsely stating that she was being investigated for homophobia.
-In a correction published on their website, they "made a donation to the Lesbian and Gay Immigration Group at Ms Cherry's request in compensation for the damage done and we have paid Ms Cherry's legal costs."

-Julie Bindel

-In July 2020, the writer and activist Julie Bindel sued PinkNews and its editor Benjamin Cohen for libel in relation to an article concerning gender-critical feminism that she argued defamed her.
-In October 2021, the case was settled out of court with PinkNews publishing a joint statement with Bindel stating "The [original] article made a number of serious allegations of misconduct and PinkNews accepts that if the allegations were understood to refer to Julie, they would be wholly untrue."